-If your business involves employees working at height, you know the value of using quality aerial lifts.
-With so many models to choose from, it’s important to get the right lift for the kind of work you do.
-Choosing the right type will help you get jobs done safer and faster.
-It will reduce the costs of owning and operating the lifts.
-It will also help boost productivity and ROI in your business.
-This blog will discuss the most popular aerial lift brands, including their features, advantages, customer support.
+If your business lets employees work at heights, you know the value of using quality aerial lifts.
+With so many models to choose from, it’s important to get the right lift for the right job.

 A global producer of aerial work platforms, Snorkel has locations in the Americas, Asia, Europe, Middle East, Africa, and Australia.
-They provide a wide range of aerial lifts with height limits ranging from 12 feet to 125 feet.
+One of the largest aerial lift manufacturers, they provide a wide range of aerial lifts with height limits ranging from 12 feet to 125 feet.
 Their product line features a wide array of both scissor and aerial lifts.
 Scissor lifts models include electric slab, rough terrain, and push-around minis.
 Aerial lifts range from speed level and electronic boom to telescopic articulated, and trailer boom lifts.
 Other products include personnel lifts, material lifts

-Snorkel’s electric slab scissor lift is a versatile machine.
-The platform extends to just short of 12 feet, and has a vertical reach of almost 18.
+Even though it’s known as one of the premier manlift brands, Snorkel also offers versatile electric slab scissor lifts.
+With these lifts, the platform extends to just short of 12 ft. and has a vertical reach of almost 18 ft..
 The TM12 electric scissor lift is used for many types of building and maintenance projects.
 Common job tasks include accessing ductwork, HVAC systems, electrical systems, and many types of cosmetic work on structures.

 For higher jobs, the Snorkel 660SJ provides ample height and reach.
 It can reach up to 72 feet, and extend 60 feet horizontally.
 This allows it to reach the top of a 7-story building (about 70 feet).
 It can also hold up to 600 pounds on the platform to provide power for various projects.